amulyaprasanth/bible_chatbot/README.md

 ## Future Improvements

-1. Refine AI Outputs
-2. Create a knowledge base with famous bible commentary
+1. Create a knowledge base with famous bible commentary
-3. File upload facility and chat with PDF functionality.
+2. File upload facility and chat with PDF functionality.